Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.isreadonly

-Returnss true if the currently playing movie is read only and false if it is not
+Returnss true if the currently playing movie is read only and false if it is not.

 ```lua